 Market Risk.
 The possibility that PIM's investments will lose value because of declines in the stock market, regardless of how well the companies in which PIM invests perform.
 This risk also includes the risk that the stock price of one or more of the companies in a client's portfolio will fall or fail to increase.
 A company's stock performance can be adversely affected by many factors, including general financial market conditions and specific factors related to a particular company or industry.
 This risk is generally increased for companies in developing markets, which tend to be more vulnerable to adverse developments.
 We invest in companies globally that may encounter disruptions involving power, communications, transportation, travel or other utilities or essential services on which they depend to conduct business.
 This could include disruptions as the result of natural disasters, pandemics, other international health emergencies, or weather-related or similar events (such as fires, hurricanes, earthquakes, floods, landslides and other natural conditions including the effects of climate change), political instability, sanctions, labor strikes or turmoil, war, or terrorist attacks.
-In recent years, various parts of the world have sustained significant damage from natural disasters such as hurricanes, wildfires and/or landslides.
 Although we continue to assess the potential impact of such events on the companies in which we invest, there can be no assurance that these events may not adversely affect our investment and may lead one or more of our investment strategies to underperform.
 Such disruptions may also affect our investment process by limiting our ability to complete our fundamental research in a timely manner.